secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/CMD/Environmental Variables.md

 ### Important Environment Variables
 - Now that we are comfortable creating, editing, and removing our own environment variables, let us discuss some crucial variables we should be aware of when performing enumeration on a host's environment.
 Remember that all information found here is provided to us in clear text due to the nature of environment variables.
 As an attacker, this can provide us with a wealth of information about the current system and the user account accessing it.
 ![[Screenshot_20241110_201425.png]]
 - Provided here is only a tiny fraction of the information we can learn through enumerating the environment variables on a system.
-However, the abovementioned ones will often appear when performing enumeration on an engagement.
+However, the above mentioned ones will often appear when performing enumeration on an engagement.
 For a complete list, we can visit the following [link](https://ss64.com/nt/syntax-variables.html).
 Using this information as a guide, we can start gathering any required information from these variables to help us learn about our host and its target environment inside and out.

 ### Moving On